Arup Kumar Kundu: Career

 Kundu joined the West Bengal Health Service in 1985 and shifted to the West Bengal Medical Education Service (WBMES) in 1993.
 He became a Professor in Medicine in 2009.
-Kundu served as Medical officer at Murshidabad district; and as a teacher in Nil Ratan Sircar Medical College and Hospital, Burdwan Medical College and R. G. Kar Medical College and Hospital.
+Kundu served as Medical officer at Murshidabad district; and as a teacher in Nil Ratan Sircar Medical College and Hospital, Burdwan Medical College and Hospital, and R. G. Kar Medical College and Hospital.
 He served in the West Bengal Government Health service for more than 25 years and took voluntary retirement in 2010.
 Kundu continues to serve the medical fraternity through private medical colleges.

 Kundu served as In-charge, Division of Rheumatology for 15 years in different Government and Private Medical Colleges.
 He takes part as a leader in medical education as lecturer and author.

 Kundu is actively involved in the clinical Governance at IQ City Medical College, Durgapur and previously in KPC Medical College and Hospital Kolkata.
 He set up a Rheumatology service practice under Department of General Medicine in these hospitals.

-He is an examiner in different universities for both Undergraduate and Postgraduate medical students and is an affiliated adjudicator of Thesis work.
-Dr. Kundu completed the National Teacher’s Training Course (NTTC) at Banaras Hindu University, Varanasi.
+He is an examiner in different universities for both Undergraduate and Postgraduate medical students, and is an affiliated adjudicator of Thesis work.
+Dr. Kundu completed the National Teacher's Training Course (NTTC) at Banaras Hindu University, Varanasi.
 He attended workshops as a resource person in different State Health Development Project, Government of West Bengal / Educational consultants India Ltd. (a Govt. of India Enterprise) for Distance Learning Packages (DLP).

 Kundu is a member of Association of Physicians of India (API), Indian Rheumatology Association (IRA), Indian Medical Association (IMA), National Advisory Board – JAPI (2008-2009), Advisory Board – JK Science (a peer-reviewed Medical Journal) and a Fellow at Indian College of Physicians (FICP).
-Dr. Kundu is serving presently as Chairman of Indian Rheumatology Association (IRA), West Bengal branch; in the past he has served as the Vice Chairman, Joint Secretary and Chairman–Academic Committee of the organization.
-He is also an Executive Committee Member of Eastern Zone Rheumatology Association, India.
-Kundu is a member of International forums like New York Academy of Sciences (USA) and Advisory Panel of Kumar and Clark’s textbook, Clinical Medicine, 7th -10th Editions.
+He has served as Chairman–Academic Committee, Joint Secretary, Vice Chairman and Chairman of Indian Rheumatology Association (IRA), West Bengal branch.
+He is now holding the post of President, Eastern Zone Rheumatology Association, India.
+Kundu is a member of International forums like New York Academy of Sciences (USA) and International Advisory Panel of Kumar and Clark's textbook, Clinical Medicine, 7th -10th Editions.

+Dr. Kundu has been conferred upon fellowship of Royal College of Physicians (FRCP), Edinburgh and awarded by API as 'Gifted Teacher' of India, 2022.
+He serves as a mentor and Instructional Coach, pan-India for teaching in MBBS, MD, DNB and MRCP courses.